Perfect Dark (series): Development history

 The Perfect Dark series was created by Rare when the company was still a second-party developer for Nintendo.
 The original game, which was released for the Nintendo 64 in 2000, is considered a spiritual successor to Rare's 1997 first-person shooter GoldenEye 007.
 It was accompanied by a handheld game for the Game Boy Color, released shortly afterwards.
 Both games feature a compatibility mode that allows certain gameplay options within the Nintendo 64 game to alternatively be unlocked via a Transfer Pak.
-A "sister" game to the Nintendo 64 title, entitled Velvet Dark, was initially planned to be developed for either the Nintendo 64 or GameCube in late 2000, but the project was ultimately abandoned.
+A "sister" game to the Nintendo 64 title, entitled Velvet Dark, was initially planned to be developed for either the Nintendo 64 or GameCube, but the project was ultimately abandoned.
 The name "Velvet Dark" references Joanna's alleged sister, who is the character players assume the role of in the game's co-operative mode.

 After Rare was purchased by Microsoft in 2002, the company released a prequel, Perfect Dark Zero, as a launch title for the Xbox 360 in 2005.
 Work on a two-part sequel to the Nintendo 64 game began in 2006.
 A team led by Chris Seavor, who had directed Conker's Bad Fur Day, was in charge of the project.
 In contrast to Perfect Dark Zero's mythical themes, the sequel would feature a more serious and science fiction tone.
 The first part, entitled Perfect Dark Core, would follow Joanna traveling around the world and visiting places like Cairo and Russia, before landing on Saturn's largest moon, Titan, where Russia had uncovered an ancient civilisation beneath its frosty surface.
 Characters from the original game like Elvis and Mr. Blonde would return.
 The second part, entitled Perfect Dark Vengeance, would follow Core's story.